opnsense/docs/source/manual/how-tos/guestnet.rst

 Go back to the Captive portal and select Vouchers (**Services->Captive Portal->Vouchers**).
 Click on **Create Vouchers** in the lower right corner of the form.

-Lets create 1 Day vouchers for our guests:
+Let's create 1 Day vouchers for our guests:

 .. image:: images/create_vouchers.png
     :width: 100%